susithrj/MaskNet-Occlusion-Invariant-Face-Recognition-System/README.md

 ## MaskNet-Occluded-face-Recognition-System
-MaskNet is an occluded face recognition system which capable in recognition masked faces.
-The  project is developed through the research study.
+MaskNet is an occlusion invariant face recognition solution built to overcome the limitations of recognizing faces while wearing a face mask.

 ## Research Results
 Please find the research results of MaskNet : Occlusion Invariant Face Recognition for masked faces in the following link.
-[Results of the research](https://www.researchgate.net/project/Face-Mask-Invariant-Face-Recognition-with-Identity-Verification)
+[Results of the research.](https://www.researchgate.net/project/Face-Mask-Invariant-Face-Recognition-with-Identity-Verification)

 ## Setting up the project
 Clone the repository from GitHub